dinac1994/Simplified-Photomath/README.md

 ### There are four parts of this code:

-1.  **A handwritten character detector function** - receives an image of expression and returns cropped images of characters
+1.  **A Handwritten Character Detector Function** - receives an image of expression and returns cropped images of characters

 2.  **A Classification Function** - recieves cropped image of a character and returns a character.
 We will use a CNN for classification that was made and trained in a `NN_model.ipynb` file.